tworkman08/split-flap/README.md

 ### Common Problems

 - If the ESP is not talking to the units correctly, check the `UNITSAMOUNT` in the `ESPMaster.ino`.
 The amount of units connected has to match.
+- ESP Serial debugging must be set to "false" for ESP01 to communicate to Nanos over I2C.
 - Ensure you upload the sketch and the LittleFS sketch upload to the ESP8266.
 - When the system is powered, your Hall Sensor should only light up when a magnet is nearby.
 - Ensure you are running an older version of Arduino IDE to be able to upload static files to the device.
 You will need a version prior to version 2.x.